kasun007/invoicer/README.md

 - **Small Businesses**: Track billing and customer payments
 - **Developers**: Use as a backend for invoice management applications
 - **Accounting Systems**: Integrate invoice functionality into larger systems
+- **Business Analytics**: Generate reports on revenue, customers, and overdue invoices

 ## ✨ Features